algorandfoundation/docs/docs/get-details/faq.md

 - `logic eval error: * overflowed.`

     The math operation would have returned a value > max uint64.
 Use wide math ops or byte math ops like `b*` .

+- `logic eval error: - would result negative.`

+    The math operation would have returned a negative value < 0.
+Check the values before using them within the operation.

 - `logic eval error: invalid ApplicationArgs index 0.`